 Coughing and COVID-19

 Coughing is our body’s natural response to prevent foreign substances from entering our lungs.
-It may be caused by a simple foreign object in the throat or as part of a constellation of symptoms associated with certain diseases like asthma, allergies, and colds.
-However, being the primary symptom in patients with COVID-19, coughing now comes with a different, more stigmatizing connotation.
+Specifically, a cough may happen when a simple foreign object is in the throat.
+Or a cough could be just one of many symptoms in certain diseases like asthma, allergies, and colds.
+However, being the primary symptom in patients with COVID-19, cough now comes with stigma.

-Having an infectious disease is generally more stigmatizing than non-communicable diseases because you are more likely to get sick or infect others during social interactions.
-You would probably be more wary of a person who is coughing, sneezing, or appears to have open sores or rashes on their body compared to someone with a heart condition or a stroke.
-COVID-19 poses a unique threat as it is a relatively new disease with an alarmingly high fatality rate globally, thus causing widespread fear and anxiety.
+Having an infectious disease is generally more stigmatizing than non-communicable diseases.
+This is because you are more likely to get sick or infect others during social interactions.
+You will likely be more wary of someone with visible signs of infectious disease (coughing, sneezing, or showing open sores or rashes) compared to someone with a heart condition or a stroke.
+COVID-19 poses a unique threat as it is a relatively new disease with an alarmingly high fatality rate globally.
+Thus it causes widespread fear and anxiety.
 Although we have recently developed vaccines to combat COVID-19, we have yet to see how they will hold up against future variants.

-Cough etiquette also includes coughing or sneezing into your elbow to prevent spreading the disease.
-However, these behaviors have now been found to be a source of stress and anxiety.
+Cough etiquette also includes coughing or sneezing into your elbow to prevent spreading COVID-19.
+However, these behaviors are a source of stress and anxiety.
 A chronic smoker with a long-term cough reported feeling like a “leper” while he was out shopping, while a person suffering from hay fever expressed feeling on edge about going out, worried about what people would think or say about her sneezing and coughing bouts.
 On the other side of the coin, research has found that others tend to perceive these people as “inconsiderate” or without social conscience, lacking in knowledge, and lax with enforcement.

 It is difficult to deny that the overall public perception of these people with cough and sneezing episodes is negative.
-This can lead to feelings of shame and feelings of being socially undesirable, further contributing to discrimination and social exclusion.
-From this, we know that this can have detrimental long term effects to one’s mental and emotional health.
-The stigma can also prompt people to hide their symptoms or delay seeking health care immediately, which will make it more difficult to control the virus’ spread.
+This can lead to feelings of shame and being socially undesirable, further contributing to discrimination and social exclusion.
+We know that this can have detrimental long-term effects on one’s mental and emotional health.
+The stigma can also prompt people to hide their symptoms or delay seeking health care, which makes it more difficult to control the virus’ spread.

-Here are 5 ways we can help prevent the stigma (according to the Center for Disease Control):
+Here are five ways we can help prevent the stigma (according to the Center for Disease Control):

 - Respect each other’s privacy

-- Do not share another’s personal health information especially if you were not exposed or involved with this person in any way.
+- Do not share another’s personal health information.
+This is especially true if you have not been with them in any way.